Planting Zinnia Seeds

 When to Plant Zinnia Seeds

 Zinnias are best started directly outdoors in locations where spring warms up early.
-Keep in mind that Zinnias are native to Mexico, where they have become accustomed to long, hot summers.
-They are classed as tender annuals and can be directly sown into the garden after all danger of frost is over and daytime temps are at least 50F and above.
-In cooler climates, start seeds indoors 4 to 6 weeks before your area’s average last-frost date.
-Harden off the plants by vacationing trays outside for a few hours per day before planting them in your garden.
+They are classed as tender annuals and can be directly sown into the garden after all danger of frost is over and daytime temps are at least 50°F and above.
+In cooler climates, start seeds indoors four to six weeks before your area’s average last-frost date.

 Where to Plant Zinnia Seeds